-Purpose and Use by Ofgem This table contains a summary of the information contained in the repex tables 5.2-5.8.
+Purpose and Use by This table contains a summary of the information contained in the repex tables 5.2-5.8.
+Ofgem contained in the repex tables 5.2-5.6.
 Instructions for Completion This table auto-populates from tables 5.2-5.8 and requires no input.